 Choreography is another whale of his versatile personality.
-Same as with music, Thanos possesses deep knowledge in this field, having dedicated years and years to studies of dance from classical ballet to jazz and breakdance, its practical and philosophical sides along with application in different kinds of art.
+Same as with music, Thanos possesses deep knowledge in this field, having dedicated years and years to studies of dance from classical ballet to jazz and breakdance, its practical and philosophical sides along with its application in different kinds of art.

 Lucas Thanos (Greek Λουκάς Θάνος) was born in Vyronas, a city from the agglomeration of Athens, named after Lord George Gordon Byron, Greece, in the family of a teacher of Greek language and literature Markella Thanou (née Papadopoulou) and teacher of Mathematics Christos Thanos.
 His birth was conducted by Grigoris Lambrakis, a famous doctor and member of the Greek resistance to Axis rule during WWII, who later became a prominent anti-war activist.
 Markella Thanou, his mother, currently lives in Los Angeles.
-She is a second prize winner of Balkan Athletics Championship for table tennis and a beautiful amateur singer, who gave a bunch of concerts in Greece and America.
+She is a second prize winner of the Balkan Athletics Championship for table tennis and a beautiful amateur singer, who gave a bunch of concerts in Greece and America.
 Christos Thanos, his father, was a teacher at school, however, was known in all the city of Byron as a person of arts and culture, was writing poetry and holding at their house a literature salon, where Lucas had a chance to meet great poets, singers, musicians.
 It was his father who introduced Lucas to K.Varnalis, whose poetry he put on music and made his first breakthrough with one of his most famous works Salpisma together with Nikos Xylouris, a legendary Greek singer.

-Lucas started his music classes at the age of 4, having 5 pillows on top of his chair to reach the piano in Athens Conservatoire.
+Lucas started his music classes at 4, having 5 pillows on top of his chair to reach the piano in Athens Conservatoire.
 ‘Why don’t you do your home task?
 If you don’t study well, what are you going to do in your life, sell lemons in the street? – I am going to become a composer! – But you can’t become a composer, you have to be born a composer. – I will!’
 That conversation between Lucas and his mother took place approximately that time and came out to be true.
-Going on with his wish, soon Lucas had 7 years of studies of music theory with Giannis A. Papaioannou, famous Greek composer and teacher.
+Going on with his wish, soon Lucas had 7 years of studies of music theory with Giannis A. Papaioannou, a famous Greek composer, and teacher.

-Byzantine church music had a huge impact on Thanos’ formation as a musician and composer and was introduced to him by his grandfather, Ioannis Papadopoulos, a priest of Greek Orthodox church.
+Byzantine church music had a huge impact on Thanos’ formation as a musician and composer and was introduced to him by his grandfather, Ioannis Papadopoulos, a priest of the Greek Orthodox church.
 Basically, Thanos was growing up from the age of 3 in church, spending days there with his grandfather, who was in a way an artist with a beautiful tenor, whose voice one can hear in another successful Thanos’ album Metalipsis, on ‘In Those Days’ track (there he sings one of the gospels from 12 Gospels Night, the part of Orthodox Easter Service).

 “What do you think I am?
-You think I’m nothing?” – jokingly asks Thanos with a quotation from his own film “Orestia” and replies himself with another one: “A humble vaudevillian veteran, cast both vicariously as composer, director, choreographer, translator and so on,” paraphrasing Alan Moore.
+You think I’m nothing?” – jokingly asks Thanos with a quotation from his own film “Orestia” and replies himself with another one: “A humble vaudevillian veteran, cast both vicariously as a composer, director, choreographer, translator and so on,” paraphrasing Alan Moore.
 It’s his particular feature and kind of a hobby to collect quotes and endlessly to recite poems.
 His other joke is that, while studying in Italy, he became rather an expert in pizza and pasta, than a sociologist.
-In life a very easy-going humorous person turns into a strict and focused one once it is about his work.
-Skilful translator and writer, he has mastered several foreign languages, creates tongue twisters, puns, phonetic twists and uses them in his performances, linguistically “torturing” his actors, making them work on pronunciation and articulation with different breathing techniques he has developed.
-This love to the language and the word got him into another marriage with Olha Thanos, who “failed to translate a libretto for his opera and had to marry him as a compensation,” as she jokes.
+In life, a very easy-going humorous person turns into a strict and focused one once it is about his work.
+Skillful translator and writer, he has mastered several foreign languages, creates tongue twisters, puns, and phonetic twists and uses them in his performances, linguistically “torturing” his actors, making them work on pronunciation and articulation with different breathing techniques he has developed.
+This love of the language and the word got him into another marriage with Olha Thanos, who “failed to translate a libretto for his opera and had to marry him as compensation,” as she jokes.